 together forming a gateway or "poort".
 A chrome so-called pyramidion on top of the obelisk is being referred to as the Egyptian missing benben stone in the general description that goes with the project.
 The sun god Helios is also mentioned.
 The gateway is

 said to shine brightly in the morning sun (conf. golden dawn as in Hermetic Order of the Golden Dawn).
-It is illuminated with LED lights in various colours at night.
+It will be illuminated with LED lights in various colours at night.
 Please note the non-harmonic colour scheme on the obelisk.
-Freemasonry is not interested in
+Freemasonry is not interested

 in harmony.
 The G in the freemason symbol stands for geometry as they see it as God's language.
 The whole project is plain ugly, un-Dutch, and can only be seen as some illuminati/freemasonry symbol.
 The present foundation board members of Cultuurspoor are: